mushrifshahreyar/Server_Java/README.md

     301: Permanently Moved, if server detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/"

+Testing:

+    Python script for testing is also included.
+Scripts sends multiple client requests and checks whether the server is capable of handling it.

+    How to run:

+    1. python3 client_request.py

 Thank you